FalseNegativeLab/mlscorecheck/README.rst

 This test supports checking the `acc`, `sens`, `spec`, `ppv`, `npv`, `f1`, `fm` scores.
 The test scenario is having one single test set to which the classifier is applied and the scores are computed from the resulting confusion matrix.
 For example, given a test image, which is segmented and the scores of the segmentation are calculated and reported.

+In this next example, the scores are generated to be consistent, and accordingly, the test did not identify inconsistencies at the `1e-2` level of numerical uncertainty.

 .. code-block:: Python

     from mlscorecheck.check import check_1_testset_no_kfold_scores